craigmunro1/craigmunro1/README.md

 - 👋 Hi, I’m @craigmunro1
-- 👀 I’m interested in ...buyers counterfits
+- 👀 I’m interested in ...buyers of Bank notes
-- 🌱 I’m currently learning ...fakebanknotesproduction
+- 🌱 I’m currently learning ...I sell fake bank notes and clown cards
-- 💞️ I’m looking to collaborate on ...buyers of fake banknotes
+- 💞️ I’m looking to collaborate on ...on fake bank notes and clown cards
 - 📫 How to reach me ...email   craigmu345@gmail.com

 <!---